JamieBort/Learning-Directory/README.md

 The [package.json]() file.
 This one doesn't currently exist.
 But since there's a `node_modules` directory I expect this one to exist.
 There is a `package-lock.json` file so this is another reason I expect the `package.json` to exist.

 #### .env
-The .env file... (not uploaded to git as should be the case)
+The .env file(s)... (not uploaded to git as should be the case) Trello card for my reference.
+Info placed there is for me to refer back to.
+(Note to self: consider linking to a google doc instead.
+Since info will be placed there and will not need to be dealt with in a trello card.)

 ---
 ### Licensing Info